 In November 2013, the Company completed a private placement offering of 1.2 million shares of its common stock at a price of \$0.40 per share, resulting in net proceeds of approximately \$0.5 million.
-The shares were not issued by December 31, 2013.
-As such, the shares were classified as common stock to be issued.
+The shares were issued in January 2014.